nondescryptid/opendoc-state-court-judgments/2019_SGMC_13/report.md

 73     Moe Moe Than’s version is largely corroborated by Fitriyah who witnessed Chia doing the same to Moe Moe Than.
 Whilst Moe Moe Than and Fitriyah evidence differed as to the colour of the funnel, they were both consistent in describing the shape of the funnel.
 Fitriyah however said that Moe Moe Than had spat out the rice rather than vomited it out.
 Fitriyah also said that the incident took place in the toilet and Moe Moe Than was in a lying-down position.

-74     Chia denied that this incident took place and even conducted an experiment on video[\[note: 24\]](#Ftn_24) to show how it was not possible for a mixture of rice and sugar to be forced down a funnel into Moe Moe Than’s mouth.
+74     Chia denied that this incident took place and even conducted an experiment on video[^24] to show how it was not possible for a mixture of rice and sugar to be forced down a funnel into Moe Moe Than’s mouth.
 Chia however admitted to seeing a funnel in the house, even though this funnel was not seized during the raid.
 Chia also gave evidence that Moe Moe Than claimed that the rice in Singapore was not the same as that in Myanmar and she would eat 8 cups of rice in Myanmar.
 Chia therefore asked Fitriyah to experiment cooking 8 cups of rice which Moe Moe Than could not finish and this was gradually reduced to 2 ½ cups for Moe Moe Than.

 75     Notwithstanding the minor inconsistencies between both Moe Moe Than and Fitriyah’s evidence, I was satisfied that the three charges had been proven.
 Moe Moe Than had been forced to eat the rice sugar mixture and her mouth had been forced open in order for a funnel to be inserted.
 Thereafter, whether she had spat or vomited the contents out, she was told to then eat what she had spat out.
 Chia’s experiment was of little evidential value as the ratio of rice, sugar and water may not be identical as that of the alleged incident, nor would the diameter of the spout be the same.